DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 }
 ```

-Now we can jump however many times we set `maxJumps` to, but we can only jump that amount, not everytime we enter the air.\
+Now we can jump however many times we set `maxJumps` to, but we can only jump that amount, not every time we enter the air.\
 How can we fix this?\
 Quite simply we just need to set `currentJumps` back to `0` when we land.
 How do we tell when we've landed?
 Again, lucky us, there is a variable we can use.